 Does the Fisk Descender do anything better?

-- Can be used remotely: The Fisk can be used to remotely lower a load or person in a rescue.
-The Fisk Descender can be anchored up above and the user can hold onto the tail end on the ground.
-Since the ID requires you to operate the handle, you have to be within arm’s distance of the device.
+- Can be used remotely: The Fisk can be used to lower a load or person in a rescue remotely.
+The Fisk Descender can be anchored up above, and the user can hold onto the tail end on the ground.
+Since the ID requires you to operate the handle, you have to be within arm’s reach of the device.

-- The Fisk can use a wider range of rope sizes: With the ID you have to choose the small (10 mm – 11.5mm) or the large (11.5mm – 13mm).
-If you are commonly having to work with different size ropes the Fisk Descender can be more versatile.
+- The Fisk can use a wider range of rope sizes: With the ID, you have to choose the small (10 mm – 11.5mm) or the large (11.5mm – 13mm).
+If you commonly have to work with different size ropes, the Fisk Descender can be more versatile.

-The Fisk Descender is a great device, but in the last few decades new types of devices have come out that are safer, more effective, and more versatile.
-There are a number of great self braking descenders out there, but the most common and arguably the best is the Petzl ID.
+The Fisk Descender is a great device, but in the last few decades, new types of devices have come to market that is safer, more effective, and more versatile.
+There are several excellent self-braking descenders out there, but the most common and arguably the best is the Petzl ID.
 It’s a fantastic device, and you should consider using it.